The author is interested in sporting events (including their characters, quirky facts and side stories) and the history of world sport.

 However, to most people, it is the haka as a war dance which is best known - a pre-battle challenge to an enemy tribe.
 It was characteristically performed by warriors who carried weapons such as clubs and staffs, though the women may sometimes also provide vocal encouragement.
 The purpose was to invoke the God of War and to frighten and intimidate.
 Several versions of war haka existed, but the general term for all of these was 'peruperu'.
 Peruperu involved a sequential display of grotesque facial expressions, with bulging eyes and the poking of tongues, yells and weapon wielding, performed before the commencement of battle.

 The Maori haka has been described as a 'posture dance' because it emphasises the whole body posture, hand and foot gestures and facial expressions.
-Stylised body movements, accompanied by cries and shouts, are common.
-The typical ingredients include swaying the body, chest thumping, violent stamping of the feet, the slapping of hands against thighs or arms, and various grotesque facial contortions - most notably glaring eyes and the poking out of the tongue - often done in unison.
+Stylised movements of the body, accompanied by cries and shouts, are common.
+The typical ingredients include the swaying of the body, chest thumping and violent stamping of the feet, the slapping of the hands against thighs or arms, and various grotesque facial contortions - most notably glaring eyes and the poking out of the tongue - often done in unison.
 All these gestures and sounds are intended to be symbolic of character traits such as aggression, courage and defiance.